-For screening purposes, plant response analysis may rely either on realistic or on conservative assumptions and expert judgement, where specific information on plant behaviour is not readily available in order to limit analysis effort.
+For screening purposes and for bounding analysis, plant response analysis may rely on conservative assumptions and expert judgement, where specific information on plant behaviour is not readily available in order to limit analysis effort.
+For detailed PSA model development, plant response analysis is based on accident sequence analysis [4], cf. also [3].
 Obviously, this has to be specific to the unit and the site.